Early skyscrapers: Skyscraper precursors

 Tall structures have been built in some form or another for millennia.
-Egypt's Great Pyramid of Giza, built in the 26th century BC at a height of 481 feet, would remain the tallest structure on Earth for millennia until surpassed in the Middle Ages.
+Egypt's Great Pyramid of Giza, built in the 26th century BC at a height of 481 feet, would remain the tallest structure on Earth for millennia until it was surpassed in the Middle Ages.
 The term "skyscraper" was first used in the 1780s to describe a particularly tall horse, before later being applied to, among other things, the sail at the top of a ship's mast, tall hats and bonnets, tall men, and a ball that was hit high into the air.
 In the 1880s it began to be applied to buildings, first in 1883 to describe large public monuments and then in 1889 as a label for tall office blocks, coming into widespread use over the next decade.

 Unlike the tall buildings of Antiquity and the Middle Ages, which were primarily built for ceremonial and religious purposes, skyscrapers were largely targeted towards business applications.
 Various technological developments of the 19th century, which included such design elements as wind bracing and crucially the use of an iron-framed skeleton, further differentiated skyscrapers from earlier tall secular buildings, such as those in the Old Town of Edinburgh.

 Development of these skyscrapers was concentrated in the American cities of New York and Chicago, but was not entirely exclusive to them; precursors of the form exist in Europe, especially the United Kingdom.
 The Ditherington Flax Mill was built in Shropshire in 1797 as the world's first iron-framed building, and as such has been referred to as "the father of the skyscraper."